thingsneverchange/svelte-scrollable-arrow/README.md

 The content sometimes can be unmanageable, requiring to write a separate grid, list, or menus for wider and smaller devices.
 It solves this issue.
 You can still stuff all the menus or images in one line by making them scrollable.

 ## Compatibility
-It works gracefully on any device such as mobile, tablet or desktop.
-It listens to the keyboard event, touch event, and scroll event as this component basically utilizes the [built-in scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event).
+This component works seamlessly on any device, including mobile, tablet, or desktop.
+It efficiently handles various scroll triggers, thanks to its utilization of the [built-in scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event),

+- Mouse wheels ✨
+- Keyboard arrow events ✨ (Only if mouse is over the container to prevent every instance from listening to this event)
+- Built-in arrows (←/→) ✨
+- Touchevents ✨

 ## Demos